-Once the district court finds that a parent is unfit and unlikely to change in the foreseeable future, it must determine whether termination of parental rights is in the best interests of the children involved.
+Once the district court found that Father was unfit and unlikely to change in the foreseeable future, it had to determine whether termination of parental rights is in the best interests of the children.
 K.S.A.
 2020 Supp.
 38-2269(g)(1).
-The statute provides that in making that determination, the court shall give primary consideration to the physical, mental, or emotional health of the child.
+The statute provides that in making that determination, the court must give primary consideration to the physical, mental, or emotional health of the children.
 K.S.A.
 2020 Supp.
 38-2269(g)(1).
+The court had to weigh the benefits of permanency for the children without the presence of a parent against the continued presence of the parent and the attendant issues thereby created in the lives of the children.
+The court also had to consider the relationship between Father and these children and the trauma that may be caused by termination.
+See In re K.R., 43 Kan.
+App.
+2d 891, 904, 233 P.3d 746 (2010)

 The determination of the best interests of the child is entrusted to the district court's sound judicial discretion.
 In re M.S., 56 Kan.
 App.
-2d 1247, 1264, 447 P.3d 994 (2019); In re K.R., 43 Kan.
+2d 1247, 1264, 447 P.3d 994 (2019); see In re K.R., 43 Kan.
 App.
-2d 891, 903, 233 P.3d 746 (2010).
+2d at 903.
 A district court abuses its discretion if it bases its decision on an error of fact or law or if no reasonable person would agree with its decision.
 In re P.J., 56 Kan.
 App.
 2d 461, 465-66, 430 P.3d 988 (2018).
-The court should weigh the benefits of permanency for the child without the presence of a parent against the continued presence of the parent and the attendant issues created in the child's life.
-The court should further consider the relationship between the parent and children and the trauma that may be caused by termination.
-In re K.R., 43 Kan.
-App.
-2d at 904.

-In its ruling, the district court addressed the parents directly, explaining to them what the court was required to consider in making its decision.
-The district court spoke of meeting with the children earlier and the obvious trauma the children were processing.
-The district court noted the bond between the parents and the children.
-The district court stated the best interests of the children had to be considered, and that the children's greatest need was to be in a stable, safe environment.
-The district court considered the passage of time in this case from the children's perspective, and that consideration is in line with Kansas caselaw and the guidance the Legislature provided in K.S.A.
+In its ruling, the court addressed the parents directly, explaining to them what the court was required to consider in making its decision.
+The court spoke of meeting with the children earlier and the obvious trauma the children were experiencing.
+The court noted the bond between the parents and the children.
+The court stated the best interests of the children had to be considered, and that the children's greatest need was to be in a stable, safe environment.
+The court considered the passage of time from the children's perspective, and that consideration was in line with Kansas caselaw and the guidance the Legislature provided in K.S.A.
 2020 Supp.
 38-2201(b)(4).
 Considering the evidence in the record, we have no difficulty concluding that the district court did not abuse its discretion in finding that termination of parental rights was in the children's best interests.
-A rational fact-finder could have found that delaying permanency would not be in the best interests of these children.
+A rational fact-finder could have found that delaying permanency would not be in the best interests or these children.

-Finally, Mother complains that the State relied on the presumption of unfitness, which would have put the burden on her to rebut that presumption.
+Finally, Father complains that the State relied on the presumption of unfitness, which would have put the burden on him to rebut that presumption.
 Under K.S.A.
 2020

 Supp.
 38-2271(a), a presumption of unfitness applies when certain conditions are present.
 But the record shows that the State abandoned its presumption of unfitness.
-We find nothing in the record supporting Mother's argument that the district court erroneously applied the presumption of unfitness.
+We find nothing in the record supporting Father's argument that the district court erroneously applied the presumption of unfitness.
 Rather, it appears that the district court correctly proceeded solely under K.S.A.
 2020 Supp.
 38-2269, which does not contain a presumption of unfitness.